itteco/iframely/docs/QA Whitelist Format.md

 If you use [Iframely Open Source](https://iframely.com/get), the Domains DB support is already included.
 Just upload the latest file to the `/whitelist` folder of your Iframely server.
 See [Setup Instructions](https://iframely.com/docs/host).

-You can get Domains DB at [http://iframely.com/qa/buy](https://iframely.com/qa/buy).
+You can get our domains DB at [http://iframely.com/qa/whitelist.json](https://iframely.com/qa/whitelist.json).